 The best food for ponies is good quality prairie grass.
 Generally speaking, ponies probably don’t need the nutrition provided by alfalfa or clovers.
 These fodders, which are standard fare for work horses are rich food for Shetlands.
 During the winter, Shetlands dine on hay that is good quality grass bailed in the summer.
 They can eat treats like apples and carrots but sugar mints can become a choking hazard for most ponies and Miniature horses.

-How to take care of a Shetland pony?
+How do I take care of a Shetland pony?

 In addition to a steady diet of grass in the summer and hay in the winter, the people who care for Shetland ponies also practice unique grooming techniques.
 The maintenance includes washing, brushing, and combing the pony’s thick coat regularly in order to keep it smooth, clean, and healthy.